gstonge/SamplableSet/README.md

 ### Copy constructor

 There are two ways to call the copy constructor.
 The first one is without specifying a seed for the new RNG.
-In this case, the seed is obtained from the previous RNG, which is OK, except if you need to make a lot of copies of a the same object--see the [Birthday problem](https://en.wikipedia.org/wiki/Birthday_problem).
+In this case, the seed is obtained from the previous RNG, which is OK, except if you need to make a lot of copies of a same object--see the [Birthday problem](https://en.wikipedia.org/wiki/Birthday_problem).
 With the current implementation, there is a 1% chance collision for the seed if you make 9300 copies.
 The second method requires you to specify the seed.

 ```python
 s_copy1 = SamplableSet(s)